ncatlab/nlab-content/pages/0/2/8/1/1820/content.md

 +-- {: .un_corollary }
 ###### Corollary

-Every combintorial model category is [[Quillen equivalence|Quillen equivalent]] to one which is
+Every combinatorial model category is [[Quillen equivalence|Quillen equivalent]] to one which is

 * a [[simplicial model category]]